 So it is crucial to give users a clear way out or manage their preferences.
 Learn more about email unsubscribe rates and email preference centers.

-9. The proportion of active users
+9. You have a bad proportion of active users

 You must maintain a balance between active and inactive users in your mailing list.
 The percentage of active users needs to outweigh the percentage of inactive users.
 If inactive users start outweighing the active users, your emails will start landing in the spam.

-How to avoid spam folder with a best practices checklist
+How to avoid spam emails?

 There are many reasons for emails landing in the spam folder.
 Some of them are email authentication status, diligence in analyzing the email metrics, email list health, the value you offer your recipient with your email content, etc. A few tips you can use to keep your emails out of the spam folders are:

-1. Building your email list
+1. Build your email list

 You need to be aware of your messages to your targeted audience.
 If you are sending the wrong message to your targeted audience or using the right message to an unengaged audience, both are considered a waste of time and will send your IP address to the spam list.